 We're currently focusing on consolidating the language design.
-Once the language is consolidated there will be no breaking changes.
+Why was Crystal created? .

 We hope that will result in two main benefits.
 On one hand, it should help the language gain further adoption.
 On the other hand, it should give us solid foundations to base future work on without disrupting the community: things such as a compiler refactor to make it easier for contributors to jump into the compiler itself, and supporting true parallelism.